News and Events

 While these amazing machines come in a variety of shapes and sizes, they’re generally divided into two different categories within the manufacturing industry.
 Industrial robots are larger and stationary, and collaborative robots are mobile and smaller.

-Below, we’ll talk about how each type of robot contributes through their various applications.
+Below, we’ll talk about how each of the different types of robots contribute through their various applications.

 Industrial Robots